Updated Mar 01, 2026

 • DreamFactory: Quickly generates REST APIs from legacy systems without coding.
 It supports over 20 database types, converts outdated formats (e.g., SOAP to REST), and ensures secure API connections.

-• Adalo: Lets you build a single app and deploy it to the web, iOS, and Android without rebuilding for each platform.
+• Adalo: An AI-powered app builder that lets you create a single app and deploy it to the web, iOS, and Android without rebuilding for each platform.
 Using DreamFactory APIs, you can connect legacy data directly to app components.

 4-Step Process to Connect Legacy Systems to Modern Apps Using DreamFactory and Adalo